 The University furnishes most rooms with bunkable/loftable beds, standard twin-sized mattresses (36” x 76”), a dresser or drawers to share between residents, closets or wardrobes, and window mini blinds.
 All residence hall rooms have a desk with drawer space for each resident.
 Each room in our residence halls contains one bed per person, which may be bunked.
 You may want to bring a mattress pad or “eggcrate” foam padding, bed linens, pillow, light blanket and clothes hangers.

 Students are allowed to bring a small refrigerator but must limit them to 2’w x 3’h x 2’d in size.
-The University does have a limited supply of refrigerators for a rental fee of $15.00 per week.
+The University does have a limited supply of refrigerators for a rental fee of $45.00 per session.
 These refrigerators are available on a first come, first served basis and will need to be requested and paid for prior to your arrival at JBA.
 Contact the JBA office to request a refrigerator and either pay online or mail us a check.
 If you pay by check, make sure to include your student’s name and “fridge” on the memo line.
 Students are welcome to bring their own refrigerator at no cost.

 Residents using extension cords are strongly encouraged to use grounded 3-prong, 15-amp minimum, extension cords and/or surge protectors.
 All electronics or appliances must be UL approved and in good, working condition.
 Please refer to the “Things to Bring” and “Things NOT to Bring” lists when considering what electrical devises to bring.